CrispStrobe/BlueskyStuff/README.md

 ---

-> **Disclaimer:** Community-maintained guide, not officially associated with Bluesky.
+> **Disclaimer:** This list is not associated with Bluesky.
+Originally adapted from [Jeftek.com](https://bsky.app/profile/jeftek.com).
 Use third-party tools at your own risk.
 Enable MFA!